-Greg Bray: But, we'll have to see how that works out.
-But for Meredith, how, do you go from singing your way through college in communications to actually specializing in the builder industry?
+Greg Bray: We'll have to see how that works out.
+But for Meredith, how do you go from singing your way through college in communications to actually specializing in the builder industry?

 What made you [00:09:00] decide that that was where you wanted to apply your knowledge?

 Meredith Oliver: Yeah.
-So hearing him at Rollins college in this.
-Corporate communication technology program, trying to find a path for myself.
-Cause I was kind of lost.
-I, my goal was to be Miss America because she was a highly paid spokesperson professional speaker.
+So hearing him at Rollins college in this, Corporate Communication Technology program, trying to find a path for myself.
+Cause I was kind of lost., my goal was to be Miss America because she was a highly paid spokesperson professional speaker.

 That was the reason I was there.
 I didn't care anything about the beauty pageant side of it.
 I did that.
-Didn't dream didn't happen and I didn't know what I was doing.
-So I entered this college graduate program and one of the students in the program.
-Was the director of communications for the Orlando Home Builders Association.
+Didn't dream it didn't happen and I didn't know what I was doing.
+So I entered this college graduate program and one of the students in the program was the director of communications for the Orlando Home Builders Association.

 And she helped me get my job.
-My [00:10:00] first job in the home building industry as director of communications at the Orlando.
-Home Builders Association.
-And then, you know, I just began that I began a path in our industry and I nobody's been able to get rid of me since
+My [00:10:00] first job in the home building industry as director of communications at the Orlando Home Builders Association.
+Then, you know, I just began that I began a path in our industry and I nobody's been able to get rid of me since

 Greg Bray: Well it's always so interesting to look back at some of those decision points right.

-In our careers and the way that, you know, we, maybe we had some people have always known what they wanted to do and others, it just kind of some opportunities show up and then.
-You take advantage and go forward.
-And I think that's awesome.
+In our careers and the way that, maybe we had some people that have always known what they wanted to do and others, it just kind of some opportunities show up and then you take advantage and go forward.
+I think that's awesome.
 I think it's awesome.

 Meredith Oliver: I mean, I loved the people of our industry.

-I went, I remember like my first day on the job at the Home Builders Association was a membership meeting.
-Was like a Monday.
-And that Monday night was the GMM, the general membership meeting, their monthly meeting, and it was networking and everybody had a beer and they were talking and they were friendly and I I've seen her [00:11:00] ongoing.
+I remember my first day on the job at the Home Builders Association was a membership meeting.
+It was like a Monday, and that Monday night was the GMM, the general membership meeting, their monthly meeting, and it was networking and everybody had a beer and they were talking and they were friendly and I've seen her [00:11:00] ongoing.

-This is, they call this work.
-This looks like the greatest funniest thing ever.
-And these are beautiful new homes they're talking about.
-And they were building a charity home at that time.
-And I was going to head up that project and do the PR work for it.
-And I just remember thinking, this is cool.
-I could do this there's way worse opportunities than this.
+They call this work?
+This looks like the greatest funniest thing ever and these are beautiful new homes they're talking about.
+They were building a charity home at that time and I was going to head up that project and do the PR work for it.
+I just remember thinking, this is cool.
+I could do this, there's way worse opportunities than this.